Puerto Galera, known for its white beaches and crystal clear shores, is one of the most popular tourist spots in the country.

 How to Get There: Coco Beach Resort offers its own transportation service with the Coco Beach Express and Coco Banca.
 You can check out their fares and checkpoints on their official website.

-DG Traveler Tip: Try as many activities as you can.
+DG Tip: Try as many activities as you can.
 From soap making to happy hour, Coco Beach knows how to inject some fun into your beach getaway!

 4. Hike to Tukuran Falls